- NEW LOWER PRICESWe comply with the new Legal Aid guidelines

 We are accredited by the Ministry of Justice as a body that may carry out parentage tests as directed by the civil courts in England and Wales under section 20 of the Family Law Reform Act 1969.

-Take the time to check that your chosen DNA testing provider really is on the Ministry of Justice's accredited list and that it is not just some 'marketing' copy that gives the impression that they are on the list.
-One 'high profile' company is currently doing just this.
+Take the time to check that your chosen DNA testing provider really is on the Ministry of Justice's accredited list.

-With nearly 30 years experience Cellmark has developed a system of case management which makes things simple for legal professionals.
+With over 21 years experience Cellmark has developed a system of case management which makes things simple for legal professionals.